In April 2013, Colby became one of the first colleges in the country to achieve carbon neutrality.

 Bigelow Laboratory for Ocean Sciences is a world leader in marine and climate change research, and, as one of the world’s ecosystems most affected by global change, the Gulf of Maine is a natural laboratory.

-An independent nonprofit of which Colby is a founding partner, the Maine Lakes Resource Center fosters research, advocacy and educational outreach about Maine’s pristine freshwater ecoystems.
+An independent nonprofit of which Colby is a founding partner, the 7 Lakes Alliance fosters research, advocacy and educational outreach about Maine’s pristine freshwater ecoystems.

 The family foundation of the Wyeths, whose name is synonymous with American art, supports academic and research opportunities on Allen Island and with the Herring Gut Learning Center in midcoast Maine.